Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 =fragment=

 In fact it was proven that in PoW following the majority is the true Nash Equilibrium no matter what strategy/protocol they are using as long as it's consistent.
+So Bitcoin mining is in fact a huge coordination game and this is why honesty AKA following the BTC protocol usually pays off.

 - More complex examples will be explored later in the forks lecture on Friday
 - Paper investigating PoW Nash Equilibrium and following the majority: